sstadi1357/first-last-races-bot/README.md

 3. Go to `src/config/mainConfig.js` and put in all of your values, such as server, main channel, flair announcement channel, points, database, sheet, etc.
 4. You can set holiday dates in `src/config/holidayDates.js`.
 These dates will be grayed out in your sheet.
 5. You can set optional presence values in `src/functions/presenceModule.js`.
-1. Create a config.json in the root directory and put in your "token" and your "clientId" in the root with a string.
-2. Create a service account from firebase and download its service.json, and put it in the root.
-Make sure to give the service account all the required scopes, which are, Firebase Admin SDK Administrator Service Agent, Firebase Realtime Database Admin, Service Account Token Creator, Editor, Firebase Service Management Service Agent, and Viewer.
-3. Go to src/config/mainConfig.js and put in all of your values, such as server, main channel, flair announcement channel, points, database, sheet etc.
-4. You can set holiday dates in src/config/holidayDates.js.
-These dates will be grayed out in your sheet.
-5. You can set optional presence values in src/functions/presenceModule.js

 ### 2. **Firebase Setup**